So autumn is upon us, and winter will soon be closing in. October is a great month to prepare your coop.

 13. Check your coop's doors and windows to make sure they're secure.
 Raccoons can lift latches and have been known to pick locks!

-14. Make sure hardware cloth over windows and fencing around the run has no breaches.
+14. Make sure hardware cloth over windows and fencing around the chicken run has no breaches.
 If there are any holes, no matter how small - replace now.
 Rats and snakes can get in through tiny holes.

 15. The best way to stop predators digging is to have your perimeter fence buried a couple of feet underground, with a border of chicken wire laid in an "L" shape at the bottom.